sysmyks/urt-q3e-Spunkybot-sysmyks/README.md

 ### Prerequisites

-- Urban Terror 4.3 installed
+- ou must have a mapcycle.txt file, spunkybot only recognizes maps listed in mapcycle.txt
-- Python 3.x (for SpunkyBot)
+- Python 2.7 (for SpunkyBot), and python 3 for translation mod
 - Linux/Windows/Raspberry Pi 64bit server